Trees of Graphs as Boundaries of Hyperbolic Groups

 \emph{Case 2.} If $z$ is of type (v2) (and non-adjacent to any rigid cluster vertex), $\Gamma_z=\Xi_{k(z)}$ is a $\theta$-graph.
 The edge $\varepsilon$ corresponds then to the unique vertex $y_i^z\in N_z$.
 Again, since $G(y_i^z)$ is oriented, it induces the order on the boundary set $\partial G(z)$, and hence (by our earlier fixed identification) on the vertex set of $\Gamma_z$.
 The latter induces an orientation on $\varepsilon$, and we again denote by $\varepsilon^\#$ the edge $\varepsilon$ with this induced orientation.

 Put $E_y^\#:=\{ \varepsilon^\#:\varepsilon\in E_y \}$, and put also

 where $\bar o_i$ denotes the oppositely oriented edge $o_i$, for $i=1,2$.

 Having defined all the blocks ${\mathcal A}_y$, we put ${\mathcal A}=\bigcup_{y\in Y}{\mathcal A}_y$.
 We skip the straightforward verification of the fact that the so described set ${\mathcal A}$ does not depend on the choices of the set of representatives $Z$, and the representatives $v_y$ of the orbits $y\in Y$.
 This completes the description of the graphical connecting system ${\mathcal R}_G$.
-The fact that it satisfies the transitivity property (4) from Definition \defnref{R.1} follows, roughly speaking, from the fact that the tree $T^r_G$ is connected, and we omit the details.
+The fact that ${\mathcal R}_G$ satisfies the transitivity property (4) from \Defnref{R.1} follows, roughly speaking, from the fact that the tree $T^r_G$ is connected, and we omit the details.